 Fighting for Fair Pay

-If you worked for A-1 at any time within the last three years, worked in a warehouse, were classified as an independent contractor, worked more than 40 hours in a week, weren’t paid overtime wages at the rate of time and one-half your hourly rate and/or suffered deductions from your pay, you may be eligible to join this case to recover back wages and liquidated damages.
-Positions that are eligible to join this case include: lumpers and order selectors.
+If you worked for A-1 at any time within the last three years (or potentially longer, depending on the state), worked in a warehouse as an order selector or lumper, were classified as an independent contractor, worked more than 40 hours in a week, weren’t paid overtime wages at the rate of time and one-half your hourly rate and/or suffered deductions from your pay, you may be eligible to pursue your claims to recover back wages and liquidated damages.
+Contact us for more information, or if you worked in another position for A-1.

 Status Reports